-Students with disabilities on regular student progression must meet the same promotion requirements as general education students.
+Students with disabilities who are instructed using regular standards must meet the same promotion requirements as general education students.
 These students may have accommodations that help them to compensate for the effects of their disabilities.

 Accommodations are made in the area of instruction and assessment.
 Expectations for student achievement do not change when accommodations are used.